Retail brokers cheer stomach-churning volatility

-NEW YORK, Aug 26 (Reuters) - Forget the May 6, 2010, Flash Crash when the U.S. stock market fell 600 points in five minutes or that confidence-shattering day on August 5, 2011, when Standard & Poor’s Corp downgraded the credit rating of the United States.
+NEW YORK (Reuters) - Forget the May 6, 2010, Flash Crash when the U.S. stock market fell 600 points in five minutes or that confidence-shattering day on Aug.
+5, 2011, when Standard & Poor’s Corp downgraded the credit rating of the United States.

 For sheer volatility, nothing in recent memory compares with the market turmoil of the past few trading days, and many brokers couldn’t be happier about it.

-“Monday was the most active day in recent history,” said Elizabeth Dennis, the head of wealth management capital markets at Morgan Stanley, the world’s biggest brokerage firm.
+“Monday was the most active day in recent history,” said Elizabeth Dennis, the head of wealth management capital markets at Morgan Stanley (MS.N), the world’s biggest brokerage firm.

 After months of lackluster activity in equity and bond markets, brokers at large and small firms willingly canceled late August vacations to calm nervous clients and make money guiding them to stock-market bargains.